aaditunni/100DaysOfCloud/Journey/059/Readme.md

 Today, I started learning Docker Fundamentals by Adrian Cantrill.
 While doing the Free AWS Cloud Project Bootcamp by Andrew Brown, I realized that I needed to know and understand more about Docker and checked out the suggested course.

 I learned some basics about Docker and it's Architecture.
 - Docker host or container host is the physical hardware.
-Containers un on them.
+Containers run on them.
 - On top of this is th host OS.
 - On top of this is a container engine called Docker Engine.
 - By comparison, it is lighter than a hypervisor because it has less to do.